fdeblasio/pokeemerald-expansion/README.md

     - Learns Poison Fang by Egg Move

 - Charmander/Charmeleon/Charizard (not in main game):
-    - Learn Metal Claw by level up
+    - Learn Metal Claw and Incinerate by level up

+- Squirtle/Wartortle/Blastoise (not in main game):
+    - Learn Surf by level up

 - Caterpie (not in main game):
     - Learns Bug Bite at level 7 instead of 9